 |Developed by||International Accounting Standards Board (IASB)||Ministry of Corporate Affairs (MCA)|

 |Disclosure||A company that is complying with IFRS needs to disclose as a note that its financial statements comply with the IFRS.||When a company is said to follow the Indian GAAP, it’s presumed that it’s complying with it and showing a true & fair view of its financial affairs.|

 |Adopted by||Companies in 110+ countries have adopted IFRS.
 More and more countries are making the shift as well.||Indian GAAP is only adopted by Indian companies.|

-The most important part of these two IFRS vs Indian GAAP accounting standards is the context.
-In which context, we are using these make a huge difference.
-Plus, by looking at these two IFRS vs Indian GAAP, we get an idea about the benchmark each of these IFRS vs Indian GAAP accounting standards has set for themselves.
+The most critical part of these two IFRS vs. Indian GAAP accounting standards is the context.
+In this context, we are using these to make a huge difference.
+Plus, by looking at these two IFRS vs. Indian GAAP, we get an idea about the benchmark each of these IFRS vs. Indian GAAP accounting standards has set for themselves.

 What works in India may not work in other countries and vice-versa.
 That’s why the applicability of both of these IFRS vs. Indian GAAP standards stays relevant in respective contexts.

 This has been a guide to the top differences between IFRS and Indian GAAP.
 Here we take the differences between the two with examples, infographics, and comparative table.
 You may also have a look at the following articles to learn more –